 Montgomery County Planning Board Chairman Casey Anderson had “over 32 bottles of hard liquor in his office where he routinely create[d] mixed drinks and distribute[d] them on a significant scale.”

-UD covered it on this blog; Love’s drunk jealous on and off boyfriend kicked in her locked (to keep him out) dorm room door and bloodily beat her to death, for which he’s currently serving a 23-year sentence.
+UD covered it on this blog; Love’s drunk jealous on and off boyfriend kicked in her locked (to keep him out) off campus house door and bloodily beat her to death, for which he’s currently serving a 23-year sentence.
 And now Love’s mother has won a $15 million damages case against him.

 Okay, back to the current legal drama coming out of an arrogant gin-soaked world…

 … which this blog has long covered, has morphed into a military-grade assault on American municipalities.
 Even the grossest, most self-serving of locations – places like Myrtle Beach and Panama City Beach – have begun wondering whether it’s ultimately… advantageous to them to be associated in the public mind with open-air rape, open-air drug dealing, street riots, and incessant gunfire.
 A lot of people seem to think these conditions aren’t family friendly.
 A lot of people in these localities are trying to unload real estate.